Caschr/Getting-and-Cleaning-Data/codebook.md

 Below are the extracted variables from the original dataset.
-It is a combination of Camel Case and dots, as I thought Camel Case alone proved somewhat hard to read (TimeBodyAccelerationMeanX).
+It is a combination of Camel Case and dots, as I thought Camel Case alone proved somewhat hard to read.
-The variables are constructed by the following formatting:
+The variables are constructed with the following formatting:
 **[Time/Freq].[Body/Gravity].[Measurement].[Mean/StandardDeviation].(Magnitude).[Axis]**

 Measurement and axis can take on the following values: